Tooth whitening Q & As

 What is the practice of dentistry?

 The practice of dentistry is limited to GDC registrants.
-It is the Council’s view that applying materials and carrying out procedures designed to improve the aesthetic appearance of teeth amounts to the practice of dentistry.
+Applying materials and carrying out procedures designed to improve the aesthetic appearance of teeth amounts to the practice of dentistry.
 So too does the giving of clinical advice about such procedures.
-Therefore all tooth whitening procedures, including bleach and laser treatment, are seen as the practice of dentistry by the General Dental Council.
+Therefore all tooth whitening procedures, including bleach and laser treatment, are the practice of dentistry.

 Which GDC registrants can undertake tooth whitening?